priyaanca/bot_for_linuxcommand_healthchecks/README.md

 # budhabot_for_linuxcommand_healthchecks
-I have developed a rule based bot for Linux health check and basic Linux commands for Linux operating system.
+I have developed a rule based bot for Linux health check and basic Linux commands for Linux operating system
 REQUIREMENTS:

 To install VirtualBox and set up Ubuntu and Python in it, please follow the following steps: